 - Eat more omega-3 fats.
 These can be found in fish, such as salmon, and in fish oil supplements.
 Generally, a person’s diet consists of far more omega-6s, so it’s important to get enough omega-3s to keep things properly balanced.

 It’s important to take the proper precautions when you first notice any sort of foot pain to reduce the risk of developing any more serious complications as a result.
-By reducing inflammation in your foot and heel through proper nutrition, you can improve not only the symptoms you’re experiencing, but you can improve your overall foot and body health as well.
+By reducing inflammation in your foot and heel through proper nutrition, you can improve not only the symptoms you’re experiencing but also your overall foot and body health as well.